zodb/relstorage/docs/db-specific-options.rst

 MySQL Adapter Options
 =====================

-RelStorage 3.0 requires MySQL 5.7.19 or above; 5.7.21 or higher, or MySQL 8.0.16 or higher, is recommended.
+RelStorage 3.0 requires MySQL 5.7.19 or above.
+MySQL 5.7.21 or higher, or MySQL 8.0.16 or higher, is strongly recommended.

 .. note::

    MySQL versions earlier than 8.0.16 do not support or preserve table ``CHECK`` constraints.
-Upgrading a RelStorage schema from 5.7.x to 8.0.x will thus not have any defined or enforced table ``CHECK`` constraints, but creating a new RelStorage schema under MySQL 8.0 will include enforced ``CHECK`` constraints.
+Upgrading a RelStorage schema from MySQL 5.7.x to 8.0.x will thus not have any defined or enforced table ``CHECK`` constraints, but creating a new RelStorage schema under MySQL 8.0 will include enforced ``CHECK`` constraints.